 FIFTIETH DAY.
 FRIDAY, April 12, 1861.

-FRIDAY, April 12, 1861.
 The Convention was called to order at 10 o'clock.
-Prayer by the Rev. Mr. Bossenkax, of the Universalist Church.
-Mr. Brow presented a memorial from citi-rans of Norfolk city, requesting him to vote for an Ordinance of Secession.
-The paper, he satisfied, from a careful examination, that they embraced the entire Secession party of Norfolk.
-The total vote of the city, in the last Presidential election, was 1,655, and in the election for a delerate to this Convention the vote was over 1,300, of which he received 92.
-He still believed that the majority of the voters approved of the course that he had thus far parsned; but whenever he became convinced that a change had taken place, he should feel it his duty, either to obey their bebest or resign his seat.
-He produced, per control, the proceedings of a large Union meet-ing, held in the city, indicating to him that it was the desire of the majority of his consti-tuents that he should continue to pursue his version the of them. tuents that he should continue to pursue his present line of action.
+Prayer by the Rev. Mr. BosserMAN, of the Universalist Church.
+Mr. Brow presented a memorial from citi-gens of Norfolk city, requesting him to vote for an Ordinance of Secession.
+The paper, he said, contained 602 signatures; and he was suided from a careful examination that said, contained 602 signatures; and he was satisfied, from a careful examination, that they embraced the entire Secession party of Norfolk.
+The total vote of the eity, in the last Presidential election, was 1,655, and in the election for a delegate to this Convention the vote was over 1,800, of which he received 922.
+He still believed that the majority of the voters approved of the course that he had thus far pursued; but whenever he became convinced that a change had taken place, he should feel it his duty, either to obey their behest or resign his seat.
+He produced, per confr.c, the proceedings of a large Union meet-ing, held in the city, indicating to him that it was the desire of the majority of his consti tuenlis that he should continue to pursue his tuents that he should continue to pursue his present line of action.